DanijelMisulic/image_enhancement/README.md

     python analyse_images.py

-Keep in mind that running the script in the newly created environment will last much longer than any other runs.
+Keep in mind that running the script in the newly created environment will last longer than any other runs.
 Output images will be saved into output folder with names reflecting which method has been done.